CDC COVID CONSIDERATIONS – Last updated August 2022

 |When to email proof of negative Covid results to email@example.com|

 - Maryland Department of Health

 - Montgomery County COVID Dashboard

-SSDS Important Google Forms:
+SSDS Important Google Forms

-We will continue to follow MSDE Covid guidance for early childhood/preschool centers and update as necessary.
+We will continue to work with the Health Department and follow MSDE COVID guidance & CDC guidance for early childhood/preschool centers and update as necessary.
 We appreciate your patience during this time as we continue to evaluate and consider our necessary steps for a safe year.